yull23/video_game_blog/README.md

 - name: unique
 - rating: between 0 and 100 (if provided)
 - parent_id: if the category is expansion, parent_id should be a valid game_id.
 If a category is main_game, parent_id should be null.

-### User:

-- username, email: required and unique
-- birth_date: before 16 years from now.
-Message: You should be 16 years old to create an account (this one requires custom validations)

 ### Platform: